 PSD2 is an EU directive that is being implemented to revise the payments process in the EU.
 This revision includes stronger protections for consumers when making payments online by regulating payment services and payment service producers in the EU.
 An important element of PSD2 is the requirement for Strong Customer Authentication (SCA).

 Once in effect, SCA requires that online payment processors build additional authentication into their checkout flow.
-SCA requires authentication to use two of the following three elements:
+SCA requires authentication to use two of the following three elements.
+Something the customer:

 If an SCA-required payment does not meet these criteria, it may be declined by the bank.